sami-evangelista/helena/HELP.md

 It contains some informations such as the result of the search, or some statistics.

+### -hf=FILE         --history-file=FILE

+Produces a history file containing data on states stored, processed, ..., during the execution.
+Output is in CSV format.
+If a distributed algorithm is used, one file per processed will be created and FILE must contain a '%d' that is replaced by the id of the process (starting from 0).

 ### -tr=TYPE         --trace-type=TYPE

 Specify the type of trace (i.e., counter-example) displayed.
 TYPE